ghi-electronics/Docs/software/tinyclr/tutorials/networking/spwf04sx.md

 # SPWF04Sx Wi-Fi Module
 ---
 First introduced over twenty years ago, Wi-Fi has become the most popular wireless networking technology.
-Originally used to network desktop computers, Wi-Fi is being incorporated into an ever increasing number of electronic devices and is a driving force behind the Internet of things revolution.

-Wi-Fi is a high bandwidth, low power, short range networking technology.
-Operating in the UHF and microwave spectrums, Wi-Fi radio waves propogate mainly by line of sight.
-The signal is blocked by hills, but can penetrate foliage and buildings well enough to be used effectively indoors and out.
+The [SPWF04Sx family of modules](https://www.st.com/en/wireless-connectivity/spwf04sa.html) from STMicroelectronics have an easy-to-use AT command based socket and HTTP API that allow applications to quickly connect to the internet.
+They also support Transport Layer Security, which is vital in an IoT environment.

+## Constructors

+### SPWF04SxInterface()

+`SPWF04SxInterface(SpiDevice spi, GpioPin irq, GpioPin reset)`.
+Used to create a new instance of the Wi-Fi driver.
+Takes the SPI device and the IRQ and RESET GPIO pins as arguments.
+Has no return value.

-## SPWF04Sx Methods
+## Methods

 ### ClearTlsServerRootCertificate()